dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 For an operator with multiple operands that yields an rvalue, such as `e1 + e2` or `c ? e1 : e2`, the *safe-to-escape* of the result is the narrowest scope among the *safe-to-escape* of the operands of the operator.

+For an operator with multiple operands that yields an lvalue, such as `c ? ref e1 : ref e2`, the *ref-safe-to-escape* of the result is the narrowest scope among the *ref-safe-to-escape* of the operands of the operator.

-For an operator with multiple operands that yields an lvalue, such as `c ? ref e1 : ref e2`, the *ref-safe-to-escape* of the operands must agree, and that is the *ref-safe-to-escape* of the resulting lvalue.
+For an operator with multiple operands that yields an lvalue, such as `c ? ref e1 : ref e2`, the *safe-to-escape* of the operands must agree, and that is the *safe-to-escape* of the resulting lvalue.

 ## Method invocation

 An lvalue resulting from a ref-returning method invocation `e1.M(e2, ...)` is *ref-safe-to-escape* the smallest of the following scopes:
 - The entire enclosing method
-- the *ref-safe-to-escape* of all `ref` and `out` argument expressions (excluding the receiver and arguments of `ref struct` types)
+- the *ref-safe-to-escape* of all `ref` and `out` argument expressions (excluding the receiver)
 - For each `in` parameter of the method, if there is a corresponding expression that is an lvalue, its *ref-safe-to-escape*, otherwise the nearest enclosing scope
 - the *safe-to-escape* of all argument expressions (including the receiver)